brandur/sorg/content/fragments/sf-two-years.md

 * SF's Covid-sanctioned tent cities are still around, having lasted so long as to be politically fraught to unwind, and been informally made semi-permanent.
 They may eventually be shut down on a case by case basis if the land under them gets to the point where it's _right_ on the eve of active development (e.g. McDonald's Haight, eventually).

-* SF voters continue to pass more "let other people/the future pay for it" ballot proposition bond measures.
+* SF voters continue to pass more "let other people/the future pay for it" ballot proposition taxes/bond measures.
 (This barely belongs on here -- it's a slam dunk.)

 * The central subway, ten years after the project started, is still not open.